VeeamHub/moov/README.md

 Moov migrates virtual machines from **Veeam Backup & Replication** restore points onto modern KVM platforms - **Proxmox VE**, **oVirt / OLVM / RHV**, and **HPE VM Essentials** - without touching the source VMware vSphere environment during the migration.
 It closes the operational gap left by full-restore workflows: instant boot from the backup, automatic VirtIO driver handling, and concurrent waves of many VMs at once.

+THIS IS A COMMUMNITY TOOL AND NOT AN OFFICIAL VEEAM TOOL OR DEVELOPED BY VEEAM R&D
 ---

 ## Download